 - Bike Commuter Choice participants: please see the Mason Recreation page re: showers - they're open!

 - All public buses and Mason Shuttles are outfitted with bike racks.

 - There is a map of bike lanes, racks, shelters, and pumps located on the Fairfax campus, a map of bike racks on the SciTech campus and Arlington campus as well as a list of bike pumps and fix it stations by campus.

 - A Capital Bikeshare station is located on the Arlington Campus.

 Biking Programs at Mason

-- Check out one of five bikes available at the RAC at no cost for a one-day check-out by showing your valid Mason ID.
+- Check out one of ten bikes available at the RAC/AFC at no cost Monday through Thursday for a one-day check-out by showing your valid Mason ID.
 Check it out on Friday or Saturday and have it until Sunday night.
+Check a bike out at either location and return it to the one that is most convenient.
 This pilot is brought to the Mason community by Mason Recreation, the Office of Sustainability, and Parking & Transportation.

 Community Biking Resources